StewBC/machines/import/a2m/README.md

 viewport.c | SDL2 initialization and manage all the other views, update the display

 ## Known issues
-The Audio (speaker) might not work very well.
-This is because I don't really know how to properly use SDL Audio.
-It works very well on my Desktop PC and works okay on my laptop.
-It stops working well when I use F3 to run the emulator at maximum speed.
-The language card implementation has an issue that I will try to track down, but it does not prevent most (or maybe all - I didn't test exhaustively) of Total Replay from working.
-Some software, such as Orca/M and Program Writer don't work.
-This may be because I have 65C02 versions, or because of my LC issues, or because I don't emulate quite enough of the Apple ][+ to make this software work.
-At some point I may investigate.
-The cleanup on exit (freeing memory that was malloc'd) isn't all there.
-There may be numerus other bugs, I have not thoroughly tested.
+Audio: SDL Audio may not work optimally, especially at maximum speed (F3).
+Memory Cleanup: Not all malloc allocations are freed on exit.
+Other bugs may be present, as testing has been limited.

 ## Future plans
-Apart from fixing the LC bug and maybe adding some more breakpoint types, It would be fairly straight forward, I think, to keep track of the APPLE2 struct in an array, with deltas to memory.
-That will make "time travel" easy and efficient.
-I might attempt that.
-I don't really have plans to add Disk II.
-This all came about because I wanted to see if I could do a 6502 that can run the harte tests, and from that I realized I could probably do a small emulator that can run my Manic Miner for the Apple II in 6502, and from that I decided to make the whole emulator.
-But, my real passion is actually making games so I want to get back to that.
+This project stemmed from an interest in creating a 6502 that could pass the Harte CPU tests, which led to making a small emulator for Manic Miner, which in turn led to the creation of this Emulator.
+While I may continue tinkering (possibly adding time travel), my passion is making games, and I want to get back to that.

 ## Thank you
 * Brendan Robert - Author of Jace, for telling me how to think about sampling for speaker emulation.